rubyforgood/rubyforgood.org--old/coc.md

 This isn't an exhaustive list of things that you can't do.
 Rather, take it in the spirit in which it's intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

 This code of conduct applies to all spaces managed by the Ruby for Good team or at George Mason University.
-This includes IRC, the mailing lists, the issue tracker, Ruby for Good events, and any other forums created by the project team which the community uses for communication.
+This includes IRC, Slack, the mailing lists, the issue tracker, Ruby for Good events, and any other forums created by the project team which the community uses for communication.

 Be welcoming, friendly, and patient.
 Be considerate.
 Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you take will affect users and colleagues, and you should take those consequences into account when making decisions.
 Remember that we're a world-wide community, so you might not be communicating in someone else's primary language.